AI CRO

 How GoGoChimp applies positioning in the first 14 days of an engagement

 Days 1-3: differentiation interview and competitor SERP audit.
-Founder interview (90 minutes, recorded, transcribed, tagged) covering origin story, durable claims, customer feedback patterns, operations capacity.
-Competitor SERP audit on the three primary keywords using Ahrefs or SEMrush.
+Founder interview, competitor SERP audit on the three primary keywords using Ahrefs or SEMrush.
 Output: a one-page differentiation brief with operator-USP, three durable claims, and competitor positioning matrix.

 Days 11-14: hypothesis backlog populated and prioritised.
-Twenty to forty hypotheses per segment, each scored on impact, confidence, and ease (the ICE framework).
-Output: a prioritised test backlog ready for the AB testing platform on day 15.
-The backlog goes into VWO, Convert, AB Tasty, or Optimizely at 99% significance.
+Twenty to forty hypotheses per segment, each scored on impact, confidence, and ease.

 Closing: the prerequisite checklist